snare/voltron/README.md

 * armv7s
 * arm64

-ARM support is LLDB-only at this stage. armv7 will probably work as well if someone wants to test it and let me know.
+arm64 support is LLDB-only at this stage.

 Installation
 ------------